27 Best Places To Visit In Lesotho

 Thabana Ntlenyana

-Thabana Ntlenyana (pronounced “thabantshon-yane”) is the highest peak in Lesotho and the highest mountain in southern Africa.
-It’s located on the Mohlesi ridge of the Drakensberg Mountains, north of the Sani Pass.
-The summit of the mountain reaches 3,482 meters.
-The journey to the summit is possible in a single day.
+Thabana Ntlenyana, at 3,482 meters, is the highest peak in Lesotho and southern Africa.
+It is located on the Mohlesi ridge of the Drakensberg Mountains, north of Sani Pass, and can be summited in a day.

 Thaba Bosiu National Monument